microsoft/CNTK/Documentation/current_iteration.md

 - We added support for group convolution on the GPU, exposed by C++ and Python API.
 ### Free static axes (FreeDimension) support for more operators
 - We have added free static axes support for additional operators such as pooling (MaxPool, AveragePool), global pooling, unpooling, and reshape.
 With this increased support, it should be possible to run most common convolutional pipelines (CNNs) with free static axes.
-### Backcompact
+### Backcompat
-- Support loading v1 model with DiagTimes OP.
+- Support loading v1 model with DiagTimes node.

 ## Performance
 ### Convolution with free static axes support